-Important new synthesis papers have come forth since 2019 on the human impacts of the global nitrous oxide (N2O) budget.
-Davidson summarized many of these developments in a 2023 Catalyst podcast interview with Shayle Kann: https://www.canarymedia.com/podcasts/catalyst-with-shayle-kann/the-greenhouse-gas-you-dont-hear-enough-about.
+Important new papers have come forth recently on the human impacts of the global nitrous oxide (N2O) budget.
+Davidson summarized the agricultural sources of N2O and the many challenges to abate them in a 2023 Catalyst podcast interview with Shayle Kann: https://www.canarymedia.com/podcasts/catalyst-with-shayle-kann/the-greenhouse-gas-you-dont-hear-enough-about.

 Most of us know nitrous oxide as “laughing gas,” used for its anesthetic effects.
 But nitrous oxide (N2O) is the third most important long-lived greenhouse gas, after carbon dioxide (CO2) and methane.
 Nitrous oxide is also one of the main stratospheric ozone depleting substances— and we are releasing more of it into the atmosphere than previously thought.